-Services are available to benefits-eligible UF Scripps employees and dependents.
+Services are available to UF Scripps employees and adult family members.

 Managing stress and practicing self-care are key skills for anyone working in or supporting academic research.
-Read the CAPS Blog for tips on these and more.
+Read the ECS Cares Blog for tips on these and more.

 Clients bring a range of concerns to counseling.
 These include, but are not limited to: